imbei/mainzelliste-doc/README.md

-# Mainzelliste: manual installation and deployment basics
+# Mainzelliste: manual installation, deployment basics, examples
 This README helps you installing Mainzelliste __manually__ on a Linux system (__without__ using the supplied __Docker__ environment), and provides some additional information and thoughts on possible deployment tasks need to be taken.
 The initial steps will take about 20 minutes, based on a running linux with SSH root access.

 ### Overview of the proposed solution in this manual: